Stewart-Robertson/CrewAI_DA_Agents/docs/README.md

 * Offer **strategies** to deal with any issues identified
 * Develop preliminary **strategic insights** from the data
 * Suggest areas for **further analysis**
 * Use the results to create **business-ready presentations** using AI.
-Note that nothing has been changed by me in the presentations, so there are some oddities in the AI images.
-But the outcome is still impressive.
+Note that nothing has been changed by me in the presentations, so there are some oddities in the AI images (although I think they are very impressive for being made in seconds).

 The project uses CrewAI for a number of reasons, but mainly because it is open source and serves as a flexible, application-agnostic agent-building framework.